tanishq-agarwal/agarwalpay/README.md

 # AgarwalPay
-> This project is build to tell you how to digitally pay/transfer the money from one account to another using a digital device such as mobile phone, computer, , a digital channel communications such as mobile wireless data or SWIFT.
+> This project is build to tell you how to digitally pay/transfer the money from one account to another using a digital device such as mobile phone, computer, , a digital channel communications such as mobile wireless data or SWIFT.<br>
 > Live demo [_here_](https://agarwalpay-6ef46.web.app/).

 ## Table of Contents